MicrosoftDocs/quantum-docs/articles/machines/noise-simulator.md

 Quantum systems that are very well isolated from their environments such that no other system interacts with the qubits are called *closed quantum systems*.
 By contrast, a device that is subject to some amount of  interaction, or *noise*, from its environment is an *open quantum system*.

-As a preview feature, the Quantum Development Kit provides a preview simulator for simulation of open quantum systems.
+The Quantum Development Kit provides a preview simulator for simulation of open quantum systems.
 This feature allows for simulating the behavior of Q# programs under the influence of noise, and also for using the *stabilizer representation* (also known as CHP simulation) of quantum algorithms, that is, algorithms consisting solely of [CNOT](xref:Microsoft.Quantum.Intrinsic.CNOT), [Hadamard](xref:Microsoft.Quantum.Intrinsic.H), and phase gates.

-Currently, the preview simulators are supported for use with:
+The noise simulator is supported for use with:

 - Python host programs
 - Q# standalone notebooks
 - C# host programs

-The preview simulators are **not yet** supported by:
+The noise simulators are **not yet** supported by:

 - Q# standalone command-line programs
 - QIR-based executables